 - are taking health products that affect blood coagulation (e.g. blood thinners, clotting factor replacements, acetylsalicylic acid, ibuprofen, fish oils, vitamin E as this may increase the risk of spontaneous bleeding.”

 “Discontinue use and consult a health care practitioner if symptoms of digestive upset (e.g. diarrhea, nausea, vomiting) occur, worsen, or persist beyond 3 days.”

-I didn’t experience any of this when I sampled Shakeology, and imagine most people don’t.
+I didn’t experience this when I sampled Shakeology; I imagine most people don’t.
 Or it wouldn’t still be for sale.